citusdata/citus_docs/dist_tables/dml.rst

   SELECT create_distributed_table('page_views', 'page_id');
   SELECT create_distributed_table('daily_page_views', 'page_id');

-There are a few things to be aware of when running distributed insert into selects.
+There are a few things to be aware of when running distributed INSERT INTO SELECTs.
 First, Citus takes locks to ensure consistency when the :ref:`replication_factor` is greater than one.
-In this situation if you know your inserts are not going to affect an ongoing rollup, you can set :code:`SET LOCAL citus.all_modifications_commutative TO on;`.
-This avoids strict locking and provides better throughput.
+Specifying :code:`SET LOCAL citus.all_modifications_commutative TO on;` avoids strict locking and provides better throughput.
+It is only prudent to enable this setting when inserts are known to have no effect on an ongoing rollup.

-Next bear in mind that any functions in the select statement for insertion must be immutable.
+Next, bear in mind that any functions in the select statement for insertion must be immutable.
 Stable functions are not allowed, and volatile functions are certainly not allowed.
 The PostgreSQL docs explain the difference between these `volatility categories <https://www.postgresql.org/docs/current/static/xfunc-volatility.html>`_.
-Consider what would happen with replication factor greater than one.
-If you run :code:`now()` on the workers, the two replicas would differ.
-One surprising way that stable functions can sneak in is using timestamps with timezones (:code:`timestamptz`).
+For example, inserting the value :code:`now()` across workers with replication factor greater than one would occur at different times across the replicas.
+One surprising way that stable functions can sneak in is through timestamps with timezones (:code:`timestamptz`).
 Functions dealing with timezones rely implicitly on the timezone configuration parameter and hence are marked stable rather than immutable.

 Single-Shard Updates and Deletion
 ---------------------------------